Office of Special Education and Rehabilitative Services, Department of Education

 In addition, in making a competitive grant award, the Secretary also requires various assurances including those applicable to Federal civil rights laws that prohibit discrimination in programs or activities receiving Federal financial assistance from the Department of Education (34 CFR 100.4, 104.5, 106.4, 108.8, and 110.23).

-Additional factors we consider in selecting an application for an award are comments regarding the application, if Start Printed Page 27211any, by the Statewide Independent Living Council in the State in which the applicant is located (see 34 CFR 366.25).
+Additional factors we consider in selecting an application for an award are comments regarding the application, if any, by the Statewide Independent Living Council in the State in which the applicant is located (see 34 CFR 366.25).

 3. Special Conditions: Under 34 CFR 74.14 and 80.12, the Secretary may impose special conditions on a grant if the applicant or grantee is not financially stable; has a history of unsatisfactory performance; has a financial or other management system that does not meet the standards in 34 CFR part 74; has not fulfilled the conditions of a prior grant; or is otherwise not responsible.